vkuhlmann/vkuhlmann.github.io/latex/configuration/fixingVSCode.md

 <TabItem value="windows">

 Press `Start+R`, type `cmd` and hit enter.
 Type `pdflatex -version` and press enter.
-If this gives an error telling the command doesn't exist, there is a problem which your distribution.
+If this gives an error telling the command does not exist, there is a problem which your distribution.
 You can try uninstalling it and installing a different distribution, or contact me.
 Else, proceed.